belmead/hugo-blog/content/posts/paradox of agency.md

 On his excellent Wretched Radio podcast, Todd Friel noted children vary in the age at which they are culpable for sin.
 A toddler may err yet not commit sin; a five-year-old <em>may</em> know that a choice is wrong and still choose that choice.
 In the latter example, a sort of sin debt is being added to.
 For the sake of simplicity, I'm ignoring the concept of imputed sin.
 I may return to that concept at a later time, or I may not.

 One of the lesser points Mr. Friel made on that episode (I'll link to it if I can ever find it) is the age of moral responsibility — knowing right from wrong, sin from non-sin — varies, sometimes greatly, between children.
+(I just said this in the first sentence, what is the point of this?)
 At exactly the moment the child has the mental wherewithal to choose between a right thing and a wrong thing, a responsibility is created: That is, the causer of an action must enjoy or bear the effect.

 --